-LAVA, Schlaich Bergermann Partner and Latz + Partner have won first prize in an international competition for the design for Heidelberg's new pedestrian and cycle bridge over the Neckar River.
+LAVA, Schlaich Bergermann Partner and Latz + Partner won first prize in an international competition for the design of Heidelberg's new pedestrian and cycle bridge over the Neckar River.

 The project continues LAVA's efforts to make infrastructure of high public value contributing both to liveability and sustainability.

 The minimalist restrained design cleverly addresses the integration of the bridge into the cityscape, creates open and green spaces along the bridge, accessible entrances and exits, whilst at the same time fulfilling the goal of a comfortable, fast and safe route.